Rize Trade vs Journalytix: Which trading journal is the better alternative?

 Hands-free journaling via WYSIWYG editor + voice input (130+ language variants)

-Platform and feed support including NinjaTrader 8 and data feeds like Rithmic and CQG
+Platform support for NinjaTrader 8, MT4/MT5, Tradovate, and feeds like Rithmic and CQG

 What does Journalytix do well?

 Journalytix does real-time awareness better than most journaling tools.
-If your main goal is to monitor what’s happening right now, it delivers.
+If your main pain is "I need to see what's happening right now without juggling six tabs," it delivers.

-Real-time “trader assistant” dashboard with news, economic releases, risk/position monitor, and P&L charting
+Real-time dashboard — news, economic releases, risk monitor, P&L charting in one view

-Voice-to-text journaling with commands like “Talk Save” for quick, searchable notes mid-session
+Voice-to-text journaling with commands like "Talk Save" — quick notes mid-session without breaking focus from the chart

-Prop firm / team oversight for managers tracking risk exposure and performance in one interface
+Prop firm oversight for managers tracking team risk in one interface

 What are the main limitations of Journalytix for most retail traders?